josiahroa/esports-platform/README.md

 TODO: Instructions for running locally

-This project uses Docker and Localstack to run.
+This project uses Docker to run.

 ## Components